Chocolate Berry Trifle

 Read More

 Butterscotch is one of those flavors that can make you travel through time.
 I remember eating it, still warm off the stove, when I was just a kid.
-It was straight from the box of Jell-o instant pudding and it was fabulous to my 7-year-old taste buds.
+It was straight from the box of Jell-O instant pudding and it was fabulous to my 7-year-old taste buds.
 Today I’d probably have a very different reaction to that product and my poor kids have never even tried it.
 I’d be horrified by its overly sweet and gelatinous taste and they would probably love it!
-Instead I made them some from scratch, so they would have the same romantic memory, but this one they can take into adulthood.
+Instead, I made them butterscotch pudding from scratch, so they would have the same romantic memory, but this one they can take into adulthood.